-Student Services, The ASC, 79 North Street, KY16 9AL University phone: +44 (0)1334 46 2020 Email: theasc@st-andrews.ac.uk
+Student Services, The ASC, 79 North Street, KY16 9AL

+Email: theasc@st-andrews.ac.uk

 Academic intervention

 The University operates an academic intervention process at an overall degree programme level.
 The principle is to help students recognise when their academic progress may be at risk, at a sufficiently early stage that they have opportunities to take action to address any underlying problems.
 Risks to studies include module results below those consistent with satisfactory academic progress; failure to progress on a student's degree programme of choice, and in the most severe cases, termination of studies.